koriym/Koriym.EnvJson/README.md

 }
 ```

-## Important: Environment Variable Type Constraints
+## ⚠️ Critical: Environment Variable Type Constraints

-**Environment variables are always treated as strings.** When defining your JSON schema, keep this in mind:
+**Environment variables are always treated as strings.** Using non-string types in your JSON schema will cause validation errors.

+> **Warning**: If you specify `"type": "boolean"`, `"type": "integer"`, or `"type": "number"` in your schema, EnvJson will throw validation errors because environment variables are always strings, even when they contain numeric or boolean-like values.

-### ❌ Common Mistakes
+### ❌ These Will Cause Validation Errors

 ```json
 {